-\textit{In-line speed oscillations.} A hydrodynamic analog of Friedel oscillations \cite{saenz_2020} revealed the key role in-line speed oscillations \cite{Wind-Willassen2013, bacot2019multistable} play as a precursor to quantum-like statistics in pilot-wave systems. \markblue{Bacot \textit{et. al.}\,\cite{bacot2019multistable} suggested that speed oscillations may arise from wave-memory effects, and Durey \textit{et. al.}\,\cite{durey_2020_speed_osc} later performed a stability analysis confirming} that the constant-speed solution to Eq.\,\ref{eq:eom} may be unstable to perturbations [such as those produced by changes in submerged topography \cite{saenz_2020}], leading to sustained speed oscillations with the same characteristic wavelength $\lambda$ as the underlying wave field \cite{durey_2020_speed_osc,durey_2020_hqft,durey_2021,valani_2018,valani_2021,dagan_2020}.
-While stability theory determined a regime diagram [Fig.\,\ref{fig:2}], a mechanistic understanding remained elusive.
-Our identification of jerking points and their associated non-local forces fill this gap.
+A hydrodynamic analog of Friedel oscillations~\cite{saenz_2020} revealed that in-line speed oscillations~\cite{Wind-Willassen2013,bacot2019multistable} may give rise to quantum-like statistics in pilot-wave systems.
+In this analogy, a localized heterogeneity in the domain, such as a \markblue{submerged circular well, induces a sudden acceleration of the droplet due to the effectively higher wave memory in the deeper region.
+After crossing the well, the droplet relaxes back to its preferred speed through slowly decaying, underdamped speed oscillations along the outgoing trajectory.
+Because the origin of these oscillations is spatially fixed by the well, they superpose coherently across repeated droplet–impurity interactions.
+As a result, an ensemble of such droplet trajectories yields a wave-like} modulation in the \markblue{droplet’s} position histogram, with a spatial period set by the Faraday wavelength $\lambda_F$ [Fig.\,\ref{fig:1}(c)].
+Bacot \textit{et al.}~\cite{bacot2019multistable} suggested that such speed oscillations may arise from wave-memory effects, while Durey \textit{et al.}~\cite{durey_2020_speed_osc} later performed a stability analysis confirming that the constant-speed solution to the full model \eqref{eq:eom3} may be unstable to perturbations [such as those produced by changes in fluid depth \cite{saenz_2020}], leading to sustained speed oscillations with the same wavelength $\lambda_F$ as the underlying wave field \cite{durey_2020_speed_osc,durey_2020_hqft,durey_2021,valani_2018,valani_2021,dagan_2020}.
+While stability theory established a regime diagram for the growth or decay of in-line speed oscillations [Fig.\,\ref{fig:3}(c)], the underlying physical mechanism driving them remained unidentified.

-Specifically, the initial perturbation in speed produces a jerking point, which then generates a spatially oscillatory non-local force [Eq.\,\ref{eq:jp1}] with wavelength $\lambda$ [Fig.\,\ref{fig:1}(e)].
-The oscillatory force from this jerking point induces additional oscillations in speed, each of which creates another jerking point.
-The result is a cascade of jerking points with alternating signs every $\lambda/2$ that is responsible for the observed in-line speed oscillations.
-For large [small] memory, new jerking points are stronger [weaker] leading to unstable [stable] oscillations, which we verify by numerical simulation of the minimal model [Fig.\,\ref{fig:2}].